davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 > Neighborhood similarity scores are calculated accurately for each cell.

-> No exceptions are thrown.
+> Exceptions, if thrown, are handled gracefully.

 ----------------------------------------------------------
 [5/5pts] Comments